wkaisertexas/wkaisertexas.github.io/src/content/blog/great-markdown.md

 Consistently learning and applying these rules likely places you within the top 1% of markdown writers.
 In the technology world, compared to nearly any other investment on your time, you will not get a gain so great as learning to use markdown effectively.

-Aside for communication in repositories, Markdown has now become a popular format for note taking apps like [_Obsidian_](https://obsidian.md/) and a LaTex replacement called [Typist](https://typist.app/).
+Aside for communication in repositories, Markdown has now become a popular format for note taking apps like [_Obsidian_](https://obsidian.md/) and a LaTeX replacement, [Typist](https://typist.app/).

 > A word of caution.
 When all you have is a hammer, everything becomes a nail.
-This adage is also relevant here.
-Use newer markdown features like salt (ie. too much is bad).
+> Remember this adage.
+Use newer markdown features like salt.
+A bit is good.
+Too much is disgusting.